 When using all cash, you will need the cash required to purchase the property and the cash to rehab the property.
 In addition to this, you will need to have cash available for unexpected expenses.
 The other out-of-pocket expense will be the carrying costs, including utility, insurance, and property tax payments.

-Property Taxes Cost to Flip a House
+Property Tax Cost to Flip a House

 Property insurance is a policy that provides financial reimbursement to the homeowner for the property structure and its contents if damage or a loss occurs.
 Insurance is also important to protect you, the property owner, from potential litigation.
 Some types of property insurance include fire, hazard, and flood.
-A fix and flipper will generally need a vacant or unoccupied property insurance policy, which is different than a homeowners policy.
+A fix and flipper will generally need vacant or unoccupied property insurance, which is different than a homeowners policy.

 Utility Costs to Flip a House